 One of Northern California’s most impressive and affordable coastal golf courses, The Links is an 18-hole true Scottish style golf course with spectacular views of the Pacific Ocean from rolling fairways, undulating greens, and native coastal rough.

-The beach below is clean and uncrowded, with many water run-offs traveling through to the ocean, which are great for kids to wade and play in.
+The beach below is clean and uncrowded, with many water run-offs traveling through to the ocean, which is great for kids to play in the sand.

 People ride horses and kids run in the surf here, but the half-moon shaped soft sand beach is big enough for a long walk and large enough to find privacy.

 A drive through the golf course is enjoyable as well, with its modern beach houses, many of which can be rented for vacations if you’re planning on extending your stay.

 There are many other beaches in the area too, but some are covered which huge driftwood and have driftwood houses set-up where people are living.

 Bodega Head provides amazing views and is a great place to picnic.
 Nearby is the Bodega Marine Laboratory.

 The laboratory has been open for public tours since 1976 and is led by volunteer docents, who provide interpretive tours for all ages which feature numerous marine aquarium displays, including a 24-foot-long display, containing many colorful local fish and invertebrates and a small kelp forest.

 Elsewhere around the facility are smaller displays and a tidepool mesocosm, which allows visitors to experience the biodiversity and dynamic energy of the northern California coast.

 Public tours are available most Fridays, 2 to 4 p.m. for groups of less than 10 people.